Rishi-Selarka/spenly-legal/privacy-policy.md

 - App usage data
 - Advertising identifiers (such as Apple's IDFA)

+## In-App Purchases (Spenly Premium)

+When you purchase Spenly Premium, payment transactions are processed securely through Apple’s App Store.
+We do not collect or store your full payment details, such as credit card numbers.
+Apple may provide us with limited information related to your purchase, such as confirmation of payment, subscription status, and country of purchase.
+We use this information solely to activate and manage your Premium features.

+Refunds, billing disputes, and subscription management are handled directly through your Apple ID account settings in accordance with Apple’s policies.

 ## How We Use Your Information

 We use the information we collect to: